Shashank-0609/Speak-Out-Calculator/README.md

-🗣️ Speak Up Calculator
-Speak Up Calculator is a voice-enabled calculator built using HTML, CSS, JavaScript, and Web Speech API.
+"Speak Up Calculator" is a voice-enabled calculator built using HTML, CSS, JavaScript, and Web Speech API.
 It allows users to perform basic arithmetic operations through voice commands or manual input.
 The app also maintains a scrollable history of past calculations for easy reference.

-🚀 Features
+-Features
-🎙️ Voice input support (using Web Speech API)
+  -> Voice input support (using Web Speech API)

-🖱️ Button-based manual input
+  -> Button-based manual input

-📜 Real-time calculation history
+  -> Real-time calculation history

-🧮 Supports %, square, and basic arithmetic operations (+, −, ×, ÷)
+  -> Supports %, square, and basic arithmetic operations (+, −, ×, ÷)

-📱 Responsive layout using Bootstrap
+  -> Responsive layout using Bootstrap